Robert V. Levine: Life

 In addition, he also did research in persuasion and manipulation by studying hucksters, magicians, and mentalists in order to see how people use their skills in order to control lives.
 Levine studied happiness by looking at the social and psychological quality of life.
 By working with the United Nations and the country of Bhutan, he explored how to enhance world happiness.
 Lastly, he studied the self, where he researched "an array of characters and conditions that challenge our assumptions about who we are and, most importantly, what we are capable of becoming."

 He published three books.
 A Geography of Time, which talks about how different people and cultures deal with the concept of time.
 He went around the world and measured how long it took individuals to perform simple tasks.
 His second book is called The Power of Persuasion: How We’re Bought and Sold, which discusses how people prod, praise, and manipulate others into doing things they did not believe they could do, and later feel guilty for doing so.
 His third book is Stranger in the Mirror: The Scientific Search for the Self; this book explains the "contrasting the physical existence of the brain and the ethereal notion of the self cannot provide the answer he seeks."
 Levine believes that this is harming as it does not address the malleability of one's self.
 He has also co-edited two books: Reflections on 100 Years of Experimental Social Psychology and Journeys in Social Psychology: Looking Back to Inspire the Future.

 Levine also won awards in teaching and research, the most recent being the Provost's Award for University Outstanding Teacher of the Year, California State University, Fresno in 2007.
 He taught social psychology, persuasion and mind control, supervised field experience in psychology, and other courses.
 In an interview with the Association for Psychological Science, Levine said he believes the key to being a great researcher is having passion for research in and working on questions that the researcher is truly curious about.
 He said: "Have patience, persistence and enthusiasm and you’ll be fine."

-Levine died in Santa Rosa, California at the age of 73.
+Levine contracted a disease in a humanitarian project in Nepal and died in Santa Rosa, California at the age of 73.